-- (a) Land and building were also professionally valued by Messrs Jide Taiwo & Co (Estate Surveyors and Valuers) as at 31 March 2016 on the basis of their open market value.
-The total revised value of the properties was N1,179,949,574 resulting in the revaluation surplus of N145,937,896 and this has been credited to the property, plant and equipment revaluation account as at 31 March 2016, which increased the balance on property, plant and equipment revaluation surplus to N986,214,046 before deferred capital gain tax of N14,593,789. - (b) Included as part of land is a landed property amounting to N6,367,532 that was purchased by the Company but which the title documents are yet to be perfected. - (c) Adjustment relates to unadjusted portion of cost and accumulated depreciation of property, plant and equipment coverted to investment property in 2017. - (d) There were no restrictions on title and no item of property, plant and equipment was pledged as securities for any payable. - (e) There is no contractual commitments for acquisition of property, plant and equipment.
+Land and building were also professionally valued by Messrs.
+Jide Taiwo & Co (Estate Surveyors and Valuers) as at 31 March 2016 on the basis of their open market value.
+The total revised value of the properties was N1,179,949,574 resulting in the revaluation surplus of N145,937,896 and this has been credited to the property, plant and equipment revaluation account as at 31 March 2016, which increased the balance on property, plant and equipment revaluation surplus to N986,214,046 before deferred capital gain tax of N14,593,789.

+Included as part of land is a landed property amounting to N6,367,532 that was purchased by the Company but which the title documents are yet to be perfected.

+There were no restrictions on title and no item of property, plant and equipment was pledged as securities for any payable.